MartaKliuchnik/hospital-appointment-scheduler/README.md

 Description: The provided schedule ID is invalid.

 ```
 {
-  "error": "Invalid schedule ID."
+    "message": "Invalid schedule ID."
 }
 ```

-Description: No valid update data is provided.
+Description: The request did not include any valid data for updating the schedule.
+Ensure that at least one field (scheduleDay, startTime, or endTime) is provided and contains a valid value.

 ```
 {
-  "error": "No valid fields to update."
+    "message": "No changes applied to the schedule."
 }
 ```

-Description: No changes applied.
+Description: The request did not include any valid fields for updating the schedule.
+All fields provided in the request were either undefined or missing, resulting in no changes being applied to the schedule.

 ```
 {
-  "error": "No changes applied to the schedule."
+    "message": "No changes applied to the schedule."
 }
 ```

-Description: The request body contains invalid scheduleDay data.
+Description: The provided schedule day is invalid as it is not part of the allowed enum list.

 ```
 {
-  "error": "Invalid scheduleDay.
+	  "message": "Invalid scheduleDay.
 Please provide a valid scheduleDay from the allowed list."
 }
 ```